 Active mixed content is more dangerous.
 It can affect not only images, audio, and video files, but the whole website.
 Active mixed content can break the scripts of a webpage and intercept communication.
 Luckily, browsers block active mixed content in most cases.

 Here are a few things which you, as a website owner, can do to prevent mixed content.

 - Encrypt all the webpages on your website.
 You should secure all your website resources over“HTTPS”.

 - Use relative links on your website when requesting content stored on your server.
 Instead of using “yoursite.com/images/image1”, use “images/image1”.

 - Third party content should use HTTPS when embedded.
 If you host the content on a server that you do not own, try mirroring the content on your own website to avoid the problem.
 Or ask the owner of the website where you are pulling content from to install an SSL Certificate, which will secure both, his/her website, and your website when you pull information from his/her website.

 SSL Certificates are a very important layer of security on the Internet.
 However, the use of mixed content can compromise your website’s security easily.
 In the best case scenario of an attack, users will be invaded with inappropriate images or aggressive ads.
 In the worst case scenario, hackers will steal the information that a user enters on a website.

-If your website is compromised by an attacker because your website’s content is mixed, the information about your users that may leak out, can damage your company’s reputation severely.
-That is why we recommend you to implement these security measures on your website, and to make sure that all your website’s content is secured by the SSL Certificate which you have installed on your website and server.
+If your website is compromised by an attacker because of the mixed content the information about your users that may leak out, can damage your company’s reputation severely.
+That is why we recommend you implement these security measures on your website and to make sure that all your website’s content is secured by the SSL Certificate which you have installed on your website and server.